RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \section{Numerical resolution and code structure}

 This section is in the continuation of \citet[in french]{survi2013} work and devoted to introduce the numerical methods used in \rossbi{}.
-Indeed, the basis of \rossbi{} stems from \textit{RoSSBi}.
-We begin with the description of the integral equations governing the gas dynamics.
+We begin by recalling the description of the integral equations governing the gas dynamics.